List of oldest and youngest NBA players

 LeBron James is the oldest active NBA player.

+Cooper Flagg is the youngest active NBA player.

 This is a list of oldest and youngest National Basketball Association players.
 The National Basketball Association (NBA) is a men's professional basketball league in North America.
 The NBA was founded in 1946 as the Basketball Association of America (BAA).
 The league adopted its current name at the start of the when it merged with the National Basketball League (NBL).
 The oldest person ever to play in the NBA was Nat Hickey, a coach who activated himself as a player for a game two days before his 46th birthday.
 The youngest player ever to play in the NBA was Andrew Bynum, who played his first game only six days after his 18th birthday.
 The oldest active player is LeBron James, who is currently old.
-He is the only active player who was born before 1985, as well as the only player to be both on the NBA's list of youngest and oldest players in league history.
-The youngest active player in the NBA is Cooper Flagg, the 1st overall pick in the 2025 NBA draft, who is currently old.
+He is the only active player who was born before 1986, as well as the only player to be both on the NBA's list of youngest and oldest players in league history.
+The youngest active player in the NBA (as of the 2025–26 season) is Cooper Flagg, the 1st overall pick in the 2025 NBA draft, who is currently old.

 Oldest players

 Robert Parish is the third-oldest player to ever play in the NBA.

-The oldest player ever to play in the NBA was Nat Hickey who played one game in the 1947–48 season when he was 45 years and 363 days old.
+The oldest player ever to play in the NBA was Nat Hickey who played a game in the 1947–48 BAA season when he was 45 years and 363 days old.
 Hickey, who was coaching the Providence Steamrollers at the time, decided to activate himself and played in a game for the Steamrollers.
 In his first game as a player for the Steamrollers, he missed all six of his shot attempts and only scored two points from three free throw attempts; he only played in one more game before retiring as a player two days shy of his 46th birthday.
-The second-oldest player is Kevin Willis, who played 20 seasons (excluding the 1988–89 season he missed due to injury) in the league before he sat out the 2005–06 season and earned a contract with the Dallas Mavericks on April 2, 2007.
+The second-oldest player is Kevin Willis, who played 20 seasons (excluding the 1988–89 NBA season he missed due to injury) in the league before he sat out the 2005–06 NBA season and earned a contract with the Dallas Mavericks on April 2, 2007.
 Willis then played five games for the Mavericks at the age of 44.
 The third-oldest player is Hall of Famer Robert Parish.
 Parish, who played with the Boston Celtics in the 1980s, played his last season with the Chicago Bulls at the age of 43.
-He played in 1,611 regular season games during his 21-year career, more than any other player in NBA history.
-When the Bulls won the 1997 Finals, Parish became the oldest player ever to win the NBA championship.
-There are 34 players who played in the NBA after they turned 40.
-Following the retirements of Udonis Haslem and Andre Iguodala shortly after the 2022–23 season, the oldest active player is LeBron James.
+He played in 1,611 regular season games during his 21-year career, which stood as the league record until March 21, 2026, when it was surpassed by LeBron James.
+When the Bulls won the 1997 NBA Finals, Parish became the oldest player ever to win the NBA championship.
+There are 36 players who played in the NBA after they turned 40.
+Following the retirements of Udonis Haslem and Andre Iguodala shortly after the 2022–23 NBA season, the oldest active player is LeBron James.